ArmanHanley/Assignment-ArmanH/ReadMe.md

 6. Next we need to install Flask in the virtual environment.
 To do this type : `pip install Flask` and hit enter.
 Flask should be installed successfully in the virtual environment.

-7. If step 7 didn't work, you may need to install Pip.
+7. If step 6 didn't work, you may need to install Pip.
 To install Pip type `curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py` and click enter.
 After that executes type `python3 get-pip.py` to run the program.
 Pip should be installed successfully now.
-Repeat step 7.
+Repeat step 6.

 8. Next we need to install the LaunchDarkly SDK.
-Again within the virtual Environment type : `pip install -r requirements.txt` and hit enter.
+Again within the virtual environment type : `pip install -r requirements.txt` and hit enter.
 You have now installed the LaunchDarkly Server SDK.

 9. If you type : `pip list` and hit enter, you will see Flask and the SDK installed in the virtual environment now.